brhannan/sl-ksp/README.md

 # sl-ksp
-A framework for interfacing Simulink and Kerbal Space Program
+Control a rocket in Kerbal Space Program with Simulink/MATLAB.